dy24703/PoW_Hardfork/README.md

 ## Bitcoin's resistance to physical and administrative centralization
-Immediately after a PoW change it is possible that physical and administrative centralization would be reduced, however it would also make bitcoin specialized hardware soft.
+Immediately after a PoW change it is possible that physical and administrative centralization would be reduced;
+however, it would also make bitcoin specialized hardware soft.

 Currently bitcoin mining equipment is operating at the height of human capability